vollmerk/puppet-gitlabwebhook/README.md

 ## Usage

-The webhook declaration is made up of the following six hashes
+The webhook declaration is made up of the following seven hashes

 * server
 * log
 * r10k
 * legacy
+* multimaster
 * footprints
 * otrs